enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/getting-started/installation.md

 We host several packages on NuGet:

 * NewsletterStudio - Contains only UI-file (App_Data)
-* NewsletterStudio.Web - Contains Umbraco-dependencies, lost of the time any custom class library you might have should dependencies on this package.
+* NewsletterStudio.Web - Contains Umbraco-dependencies, most of the time any custom class library you might have should depend on this package.
 * NewsletterStudio.Core - Core files for the package with minimum external dependencies.
 Reference this package when you want to extend the functionality.

 ## Install via the backoffice